Ovid/Search-Typesense/CONTRIBUTING.md

 ### Make Tests Configurable

-If, for some reason, you can use the `docker` example above to get a test instance of Typesense running, we might want to configure `t/lib/Test/Search/Typesense.pm` to recognize environment variables to point at a test instance of Typesense that you've already set up.
+If, for some reason, you can't use the `docker` example above to get a test instance of Typesense running, we might want to configure `t/lib/Test/Search/Typesense.pm` to recognize environment variables to point at a test instance of Typesense that you've already set up.
 However, the test